How to Install TeamViewer on Ubuntu 22.04 or 20.04

-First, ensuring that your Ubuntu system is up-to-date with all existing packages is recommended.
-You can do this by running the following command:
+First, ensure your Ubuntu system is up-to-date with all existing packages.
+Do this by running the following command:

 sudo apt update && sudo apt upgrade